 Jewish persecutor Saul (Emmett J. Scanlan) is targeting Peter (Adam Levy), a former fisherman from Bethsaida and one of the followers of the recently executed Jesus.
 Fearing for his life, Philip (Joe Dixon) has fled Jerusalem.
 After watching “Simon the Sorcerer” (Stephen Walters) perform a “miracle” in a market, he decides to show the people of Samaria the true power of God.

-NBC.com described Andrew Gower‘s character in their biblical drama A.D. – The Bible Continues as “debauched and dangerous” but who was the youth that ascended to become the most powerful man, the third Roman emperor, in the known world really?
+NBC.com described Andrew Gower‘s character in their biblical drama A.D. – The Bible Continues as “debauched and dangerous” but who was the youth that ascended to become the most powerful man in the known world, the third Roman emperor, really?